-The New York Genealogical and Biographical Record (often shortened to simply The Record, or The NYG&B Record) is the second-oldest genealogical journal in the United States, which has been publishing peer-reviewed scholarship on New York families continuously since 1870.
+The New York Genealogical and Biographical Record (often shortened to simply The Record, or The NYG&B Record) is the second-oldest genealogical journal in the United States, which has been publishing peer-reviewed scholarship on New York families continually since 1870.

 The Record contains rare record set transcriptions, compiled genealogies, case studies, biographical sketches, and more - the names of over 1 million New Yorkers can be found within the pages of this distinguished journal.